-In January 2016 The Laundry opened in Coggeshall, Essex -- a state of the art foley stage and sound-editing facility.
-Feet First Sound have brought on board foley engineer Keith Partridge to help run The Laundry.
+In January 2016 The Laundry Foley Studio opened in Coggeshall, Essex, just 50 minutes from London.
+A state of the art Foley stage and sound-editing facility.
+Feet First Sound have brought on board Foley engineer Keith Partridge to help run The Laundry.
 Keith worked for many years at post house Hackenbacker’s foley studio in west London.
 Barnaby and Keith have formed a special recording chemistry and a great understanding of what makes the best sounding foley.
 This partnership has led to three Primetime Emmy nominations.

 A shell of approximately 1000 square feet was constructed inside the existing warehouse, leaving generous storage space all around the studio for the vast array of props.